Dixie Dean: Tranmere Rovers

 He played football for Laird Street School, Moreton Bible Class, Heswall and Pensby United.
-He then joined the pro ranks with his local club, Tranmere Rovers in November 1923.
-He was 16 at the time.
+He then joined the professional ranks with his local club, Tranmere Rovers in November 1923.
+He was sixteen at the time.

 Whilst at Tranmere, he was on the receiving end of a tough challenge which resulted in him losing a testicle in a reserve game against Altrincham.
 Immediately following the challenge, a teammate rubbed the area to ease the pain.
-Dean shouted "Don't rub 'em, count 'em!"
+Dean shouted, "Don't rub 'em, count 'em!"

-In his 16 months at Tranmere spanning seasons 1923/24 and 1924/25 he scored 27 goals in 30 league appearances.
-All 27 were in the second of those two seasons in which he averaged exactly a goal per game.
+In his sixteen months at Tranmere, spanning the 1923–24 and 1924–25 seasons, he scored 27 goals in 30 league appearances.
+All 27 were in the second of those two seasons, in which he averaged exactly a goal per game.
 His exploits attracted the interest of many clubs across England, including Arsenal and Newcastle United.
-Upon leaving Tranmere Rovers, secretary Bert Cooke reneged on an agreement to pay 10 percent of the transfer fee to Dean.
+Upon leaving Tranmere Rovers, manager Bert Cooke reneged on an agreement to pay ten percent of the transfer fee to Dean.
 Dean was paid one percent of the fee, which he gave to his parents (who donated it to Birkenhead General Hospital).

 Everton

 His father had taken him to a league game at Goodison Park when he was eight years old.
-It was a dream come true for Dean when Everton secretary Thomas H. McIntosh arranged to meet him at the Woodside Hotel in 1925.
+It was a dream come true for Dean, when Everton secretary Thomas H. McIntosh arranged to meet him at the Woodside Hotel in 1925.
 Dean was so excited that he ran the 2.5 mi distance from his home in north Birkenhead to the riverside to meet him.
-He signed for Everton in March 1925 having just turned 18.
+He signed for Everton in March 1925, having just turned eighteen.

 He later revealed that he expected a £300 signing fee to be given to his parents when he transferred to Everton.
-They received only £30, and Tranmere Rovers manager Bert Cooke told him "that's all the League will allow".
-Dean appealed to John McKenna, chairman of the Football Association, but was told "I'm afraid you've signed, and that's it."
-Dean signed for Everton for £3,000, then a record fee received for Tranmere Rovers.
-He made an immediate impact, scoring 32 goals in his first full season.
-A motorcycling accident at Holywell, North Wales in summer 1926 left Dean with a fractured skull and jaw, and doctors were unsure whether he would be able to play again.
-In his next game for Everton he scored using his head, leading Evertonians to joke that the doctor left a metal plate in Dean's head.
+They received only £30, and Tranmere Rovers manager Bert Cooke told him "That's all the League will allow".
+Dean appealed to John McKenna, vice-chairman of the Football Association, but was told "I'm afraid you've signed, and that's it."
+Dean signed for Everton in March 1925 for £3,000, then a record fee received for any Third Division player, any 18-year old, and any Tranmere Rovers player.
+He made his debut away to Arsenal, and scored his first Everton goal later that month, at home to Aston Villa.
+He scored 32 goals in his first full season, 1925–26, benefiting from a change to the offside law.
+A motorcycling accident at Holywell in north Wales in summer 1926 left Dean with a fractured skull and jaw, and doctors were unsure whether he would be able to play again.
+In his next game for Everton, he scored using his head, leading Evertonians to joke that the doctor left a metal plate in Dean's head.
+He re-joined the first team in October 1926, scoring in his first game back, away to Leeds United.
+Dean finished the 1926–27 season with 21 goals from 27 games as Everton avoided relegation by a single place.